Physical Address

 Children may exhibit signs like ear pain, tugging at the ear, trouble sleeping, fever, and fluid discharge.
 Adults commonly experience ear pain, fluid drainage, and hearing issues.
 Seeking medical advice is crucial if symptoms last more than a day, are severe, or involve discharge of fluid or pus from the ear.

-Read Also What is Christopher Nolan Net Worth?
+Read Also What is Phil Mickelson Net Worth?

 Causes and Risk Factors